 # 3. Update Drivers

 Outdated, corrupt, or missing drivers often cause system lag, stuttering, and poor performance.
-Device Manager is a built-in tool in Windows that is designed to manage installed hardware, update drivers, and troubleshoot device issues.

 Step 1.
 Press Win + X to open Quick Link and select Device Manager from the menu.